 Yoga for Beginners

-As a beginner in yoga it is best to start without too many assumptions , yoga is fun to start for the joy and freedom of movement, to relax or for no good reason at all.
+As a beginner in yoga it can be best to start without too many assumptions , yoga is fun to start for the joy and freedom of movement, to relax or for no good reason at all.
 But if you decide it's for you, and are prepared to practice, it can really support your life.